gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

     return nll
 ```

+To ensure user reliabilities remain positive, we optimize in log-space, learning $\log \alpha_u$ instead of $\alpha_u$ for each user.
+Item qualities $x_i$ are learned directly.
 After training for `500` epochs, with a batch size of `16`, and a static learning rate of `1e-2`, the model converges quickly to a stable solution (see Figure 1).

 <figure id="figure1">
   <img src="https://storage.googleapis.com/cgme/blog/posts/distrust-amazon-reviews/loss-curve.png?cache=1" width="450">